Yushikuni/Recipes/README.md

 ## TODO:
 - [ ] Have a webpage for recipes
 - [ ] Have a host on Linux server
+- [ ] Have a APIs for communications

 ## Features